port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/installation.md

 :::note Prerequisites

-- A gitlab account with admin privileges.
+- An Azure DevOps account with admin privileges.
 - A gitlab group account with the `api` scope.
-- If you choose the real time & always on installation method - a kubernetes cluster to install the integration on.
+- If you choose the real time & always on installation method, you will need a kubernetes cluster on which to install the integration.
 - Your Port user role is set to `Admin`.

 :::